 It has been a banner year for Infinity Credit Union, with several defining moments.

-In 2019, the credit union welcomed 2,000 new members, launched several new services including the ability to receive a new or replacement debit cards in branch, make international wire transfers, mobile wallet services including ApplePay and GooglePay, as well as enhancements to online banking including Card Valet and Transfer Now empowering its members to have more control over their finances.
+In 2019, the credit union welcomed 2,000 new members, launched several new services including the ability to receive a new or replacement debit cards in branch, make international wire transfers, mobile wallet services including ApplePay and GooglePay, as well as enhancements to Digital Banking including Card Valet and Transfer Now empowering its members to have more control over their finances.

 Infinity CU saved its members over $6 million and raised its members’ FICO credit scores by an average of 44 points through its credit score education program.